thomas-haslwanter/statsintro_python/ISP/Code_Quantlets/11_LinearModels/anscombe/README.md

 Published in:  An Introduction to Statistics with Python

-Description: 'Code for generating Anscombe's Quartet.
+Description: 'Code for generating Anscombe''s Quartet.
     Very closely based on the code from the seaborn-documentation http://web.stanford.edu/~mwaskom/software/seaborn/examples/anscombes_quartet.html
     Note that this program requires a web-connection to load the dataset!'

-Keywords: anscombe's quartet, linear regression
+Keywords: 'anscombe''s quartet, linear regression'

 See also: 'ISP_anovaOneway, ISP_anovaTwoway, ISP_kruskalWallis,
     ISP_multipleTesting, ISP_oneGroup, ISP_twoGroups'